 PAYMENT OF FEES

-Fees are due and payable before the commencement of regular term classes. (see, "Academic Calendar" for specific dates).
+Fees are due and payable before the commencement of regular term classes. (see, "Important Dates" on the Office of the Registrar's website for specific information on academic dates).
 As a convenience, students may pay their tuition fees at any time prior to the appropriate due date.
 It is the responsibility of the student to ensure that deadlines are met.
 It is the student’s responsibility to be familiar with and understand all the University regulations contained in the Calendar; to understand how adding and dropping a course or courses, withdrawal, etc., affects a tuition fee account; and to ensure that tuition fees are paid in full without any notice from the University.
 Further, failure to receive a statement of account through the mail does not constitute a valid reason for nonpayment of fees.
 It is the responsibility of the student to check their fee account balance details and all available methods of payments on-line at www.uwindsor.ca/sis.
 You will need your student number and PIN to access this information.

 Cheques or other remittances must be made payable to The University of Windsor and must be received by the Cashier's Office prior to the due date.
 The student's name, identification number, address and telephone number should be recorded in the upper portion of the form of the remittance to ensure that the records are properly credited.

 Students may pay their fees at any chartered bank in Canada by using a bank payment form available at the Cashier's Office.
 If a student has a grant and/or loan (e.g., OSAP), the loan must be assigned to the University to pay the fees.
 Any known difference between the amount of the award and the fees must be paid on or before the due date.

 Students who are unable to complete payment of fees by the prescribed due date must arrange a fee deferment.
 Daily interest charges and academic sanctions (see "Interest Charges on Outstanding Accounts") may apply.
 Deferments are permitted under the following circumstances: